Food and beverage guidelines

 - Small snacks and covered beverages are permitted in most library study areas but are not permitted in the stacks when browsing or retrieving items.

-- Food in open containers that is messy, noisy or aromatic (e.g., potato chips, pizza, subs) is not permitted.
+- Food that is messy, noisy or aromatic (e.g., potato chips, pizza, sandwiches) is not permitted.

 - Alcoholic beverages are not permitted.

-- Food attracts pests.
-Food waste, beverage containers, and wrappers must be removed from study areas and disposed of outside the library when you leave.
+- Food waste, beverage containers, and wrappers must be removed from study areas and disposed of in trash or recycling bins in a timely manner.
 Study areas should be left clean.
 Alert library staff to spills.